-In fact, most dancers of his age are still working solely with soft shoes and do not take on the heavier hard shoes until they’re a little older, making his talent all the more remarkable.
+In fact, most Irish dancers of his age are still working solely with soft shoes and do not take on the heavier hard shoes until they’re a little older, making his talent all the more remarkable.

-The video below was shared by Irish dance aficionados Fusion Fighters and has already reached over half a million views.
+The video below was shared by Irish dance aficionados Fusion Fighters and has already reached almost three-quarters of a million views.

-He was such a clear natural that Oscar began to compete in October 2015 and in that short space of time has already brought home a massive 18 trophies and won four big championships including the All Scotland's (U6 Champ) and other championships in London and Dublin.
+He was such a clear natural that Oscar began to compete in October 2015 and in that short space of time has already brought home a massive 18 trophies and won four big championships including the All Scotland's (Under 6 Champ) and other championships in London and Dublin.

 Unfortunately, outstanding Oscar has a bit of a wait until he can compete on a world stage, as he won’t even be allowed to enter the World’s until he’s at least 11.
 We can’t wait to see what he’ll achieve at that stage with another seven years of practice behind him.
-His competitors must be shaking in their boots already!
+His Irish dancing competitors must be shaking in their boots already!

 Oscar’s Mom Annie Walters has said that his talents don't just lie in Irish dance but Oscar’s natural rhythm attracts him to all types of dance.

 “He loves dancing to all music, not just Irish music,” she said.

 “He's always had a great understanding of music and rhythm which I think makes him as good as what he is!